markuta/add.re/index.md

 At this time, somewhere in between 2-3 months.
 Keep in mind this is an individual project with limited finanical resources.

 #### What will the Server-Side be built on?
-The plan is to use Django Web Framework, uWSGI, Nginx, PostgreSQL and Elasticsearch while running on Debian Stretch.
+The plan is to use Django Web Framework, Nginx, PostgreSQL and Elasticsearch while running on Debian Stretch.